Pebble dash versus rendering

 Coloured render – a popular choice

-When you hear that people have rendered their home, the typical material of choice is usually a coloured render on their exterior walls.
+When you hear that people have rendered every square metre of their home, the typical material of choice is usually a coloured render on their exterior walls to improve the look of your home without 66a pebbledash material.

 That’s because it makes the exterior of your property look great, and the surface is a great defence against moisture.
-It’s also easy to cover brick in a coloured render, and the rendering process is much quicker than with pebbledash when covering an entire house.
+It’s also easy to cover brick in a coloured render, and the rendering process is much quicker than pebbledash when covering an entire house.
+On a first-time,- wall covering application, a good key to the house or original pebbledash is essential for best results.

-Painting a coloured render is much easier too, and a rendered house can simply be painted with spray, again, making everything from initial installation to maintenance much quicker and very budget friendly.
+Painting a coloured render external insulation is a resilient system and much easier on older properties.
+A rendered house can simply be painted with spray, making everything from initial installation on poor-quality brickwork to maintenance much quicker and very budget friendly.

 Making your mind up

-The truth is, whether you’re painting pebble dash, covering it with exterior boards to lessen the rough texture of the surface, or replacing it with a new render altogether – there are lots of solutions out there for you to choose from.
+The truth is, whether you’re painting existing pebble dash, covering the entire surface with exterior boards to lessen the rough texture of the surface, or replacing it with a new render altogether, especially in weather-beaten places, there are many solutions for you to choose from.

-The important thing is that every brick of your house has a coat that will protect it from the weather.
-Once covered, you can be certain that every brick is protected from the weather and you will have succeeded at keeping your house in the best possible condition.
+The important thing is that every brick of your house has a coat that will protect it from the weather, including the base of the wall.
+Once covered, you can ensure that every brick is protected from the weather, and you will have succeeded at keeping your house in the best possible condition and prevention against heavy rain and bad weather.

-Because really, it doesn’t matter if you prefer a pebble dash coat or a coloured render surface, so long as it does the job it’s supposed to do, then it can only be a good thing.
+Because really, it doesn’t matter if you prefer a pebble dash coat or a coloured render surface; so long as it does the job it’s supposed to do and ensures there are no loose pebbles, then it can only be a good thing.

 Aesthetics matter, of course, but don’t let what sits on your brick stop you from making the right choice.
-Pebble dash is hardy and great against the weather, so if you think you need this in your home, then you can still achieve a pleasant look by painting the surface.
+Pebble dash is hardy and great against the weather, so if you think you need a softer finished texture, you can still achieve a pleasant look in your home by painting the surface.

-The point is, pebble dash doesn’t have to fall out of favour.
+The point is, an even layer of pebbles dash doesn’t have to fall out of favour.
 If you like it, then replace it.
 If you don’t, opt for a new render.
-It’s really that simple!
+It’s that simple!
+All without the expense of a professional builder.